cassiomo/ToDoApp/README.md

 1. Add support for completion due dates for items
 2. Add support for priority for items
+3. Persist the todo app in SQLite instead of using a text file

 ![Alt text](https://github.com/cassiomo/ToDoApp/blob/master/todoapp.gif "ToDoApp gif")